See inside Fort Worth’s most expensive home listing

 Photo courtesy of Costa Christ

-Listed by Tracy Tutor and Breah Brown of Douglas Elliman, 3736 Aviemore Dr. is a brand-new four-bedroom, 6.5-bathroom mansion in Riverhills — off the Chisholm Trail Parkway.
+Listed by Breah Brown of Douglas Elliman, 3736 Aviemore Dr. is a four-bedroom, 6.5-bathroom mansion in Riverhills — off the Chisholm Trail Parkway.
+The home was previously listed in February 2025 at $16.9 million.

-Built by The Construction Group, the speculative mansion features resort amenities like a 1,200-bottle hidden wine cellar, theater, and workout room.
+The speculative mansion features resort amenities like a 1,200-bottle hidden wine cellar, theater, and workout room.
 Plus, you can relax in the heated pool with an infinity waterfall by the fire pit.

 More from FTWtoday